 Need a break?
-Well, slip on your slippers, grab a coffee or tea, get a donut and slip on into the Break Room, a new feature from the IATEFL BESIG.
+Well, slip on your slippers, grab a coffee or tea, get a donut and slip on into the Break Room, a new feature from the IATEFL BESIG is back.

 The committee would like to invite members and non-members to join us in online networking meetings.
 The idea is to provide a platform where both can meet up informally, and chat about life, the universe and everything.
 If lots of people turn up it will be easy to split into smaller break-out rooms and chat in smaller groups.
 A great chance to catch up with BESIG friends and make new ones.

-Join us online on Sunday, 14 June, at 3pm BST (2pm UTC) for a webinar titled “Beyond the Textbook: Email Task Design for Pre-experience Business English Learners” with Robyn Albers.
+Join us online on Sunday, 13 December, at 3pm GMT (3pm UTC) for a webinar titled “Beyond the Textbook: Email Task Design for Pre-experience Business English Learners” with Robyn Albers.